13 Fascinating Facts About the World’s Oceans

 It helps power the Internet

 The next time you’re watching a funny cat video or enjoying a Netflix binge, make sure you thank the ocean.
 The vast majority of the cables that power the Internet, allowing access to it across the entire globe, are underwater.
 Wires called “submarine communications cables” crisscross the ocean floors, put in place by boats built solely for that purpose.
 To ensure that the cables (and your Internet) remain undisturbed, they have to be placed on relatively flat stretches of the ocean floor, away from ocean ecosystems or shipwrecks.
 Some of the cables even have a coating that protects them from being damaged, should a hungry shark come across them.
+Thankfully, the internet allows us to look at these cute photos of manatees!

 It comprises 99 percent of the planet’s habitable space